New dairy factory opens in Tokoroa

 The new facility has created about 60 new jobs with more to come from the next stage of the investment.

-Construction of OFI’s milk processing plant in Tokoroa, South Waikato, took two years and saw completion in August.
+Construction of OFI’s milk processing plant in Tokoroa, South Waikato, took two years and was completed in August.

 OFI is a new operating group born out of Olam International.
 OFI produces other products like cocoa, coffee, nuts and spices.